-Element t Performance criteria At the end of training the person must be able to: 4.
-Report and respond to (a) · a Condition Affecting the Network (CAN) affect the safety of operations in the Network at the appropriate time NPR 707 the Network (CAN) (b) use the correct procedure to respond to a reported unsafe NPR 709 (D) condition NPR 720 NPR 721 NPR 000 NPR 004 NRF 004 5.
+Ele ement Per rformance criteria Reference At t he end of training the person must be able to: 4.
+Report and respond to (a) follow the correct procedure to report conditions that can or do NGE 206 a Condition Affecting affect the safety of operations in the Network at the appropriate NPR 707 the Network (CAN) (b) time use the correct procedure to respond to a reported unsafe NPR 709 (b) condition NPR 720 NPR 721 NPR 000 NPR 004 NRF 004 5.
 Report and respond to (a) follow the correct procedure if a major incident is reported NGE 208 a major incident (b) follow the correct procedure if the 1500V supply has been affected by an incident or might be a safety hazard (c) report relevant details about a major incident 6.
 Access Network information (a) identify their responsibilities for reading, updating and responding to Network publications NGE 212 (b) identify the Network publications to which they must have access 7.
-Use level crossings (a) identify the responsibilities of Qualified Workers in charge of level crossings NGE 216 NPR 715 (b) follow the correct procedure if there is missing, damaged or faulty warning equipment or gates at a level crossing NPR 716 (c) identify and describe the types of level crossings (d) interpret/respond appropriately to Type F level crossing trackside signs (e) fulfil the duties of a Qualified Worker at a level crossing with manually operated gates 8.
+Use level crossings (a) identify the responsibilities of Qualified Workers in charge of level crossings NGE 216 NPR 715 (b) follow the correct procedure if there is missing, damaged or faulty warning equipment or gates at a level crossing NPR 716 (c) identify and describe the types of level crossings (d) interpret/respond appropriately to Type F level crossing trackside signs (e) fulfil the duties of a Qualified Worker at a level crossing with manually operated gates 3.
 Control rail traffic movements over a (a) fulfil the duties of a Qualified Worker in charge of manually operated warning equipment NGE 218 NPR 715 Type F level crossing (b) follow the correct procedure if a level crossing is faulty or potentially faulty NPR 717 (c) follow the correct procedure if delayed rail traffic is occupying the controlling track circuit of a Type F level crossing (d) perform the duties of a Handsignaller to protect a level crossing (e) control a wrong running-direction movement over a Type F level crossing operated automatically by track-circuits (f) follow the correct procedure if all warning equipment at a Type F level crossing cannot be operated 9.
 Identify and respond (a) identify when track-circuits may have become potentially unsafe NGE 220 to potentially faulty (b) report abnormal track-circuit operation to the appropriate person NPR 746 track-circuits (c) respond correctly to reported unsafe track-circuits

-Element Element Performance criteria At the end of training the person must be able to: 10.
-Take appropriate safety precautions (a) identify the main components of electrical infrastructure NGE 222 when near electrical (b) describe the safety issues to be considered when assessing the risk of working near electrical equipment or wiring infrastructure (if applicable) (c) identify safe working distances from electrical equipment and wiring (d) take appropriate safety precautions when near 1500V overhead wiring (e) follow (or describe) the correct procedure if: they suspect problems in the electrical infrastructure there is a fire near 1500V overhead wiring there are fallen electrical wires foreign objects are caught in or touching the overhead wiring 11.
+Element Performance criteria Reference At the end of training the person must be able to: 10.
+Take appropriate (a) identify the main components of electrical infrastructure NGE 222 safety precautions when near electrical (b) describe the safety issues to be considered when assessing the risk of working near electrical equipment or wiring infrastructure (if applicable) (c) identify safe working distances from electrical equipment and wiring (d) take appropriate safety precautions when near 1500V overhead wiring (e) follow (or describe) the correct procedure if: they suspect problems in the electrical infrastructure there is a fire near 1500V overhead wiring there are fallen electrical wires foreign objects are caught in or touching the overhead wiring 11.
 Use spoken communication (a) identify and use the correct communication system at the appropriate time NGE 230 equipment correctly (b) check the operation of the spoken communication equipment at the appropriate time